nealrs/gitatme/_posts/2017-06-14-alexa-flash-briefing.md

 - Change `post.content` to `post.excerpt` on line 12 if you don't want Alexa to read out your entire post.
 Excerpts cut content at the first `\n\n`.
 I'd actually recommend doing this if your posts exceed 500 words.

 - `streamURL` is set as null, because as designed, this is a text-to-speech feed, unlike the NPR feeds which are audio driven.
 If you want to instead use audio, you'll need to host audio, include a filename pointer in your post markdown, and change the briefing type of your skill.

+- I'm not totally sure how to deal with special characters / escaping html entities in a bullet proof format - but Alexa will try to read them / does a pretty good job.